Skip to main content

 Does my student need to be experienced in technology?

 No. Students will learn IT skills in various IT courses over four years.
-Students should enjoy using and learning about technology.

 Is AoIT only for students interested in IT careers?